-The United States Fashion Industry Association (USFIA) supports removing barriers to trade with countries in the Asia-Pacific region via the Trans-Pacific Partnership (TPP) and has been involved in stakeholder meetings during the negotiating rounds in the TPP partner countries.
+The United States Fashion Industry Association (USFIA) supports removing barriers to trade with countries in the Asia-Pacific region via the Trans-Pacific Partnership (TPP) and was involved in stakeholder meetings during the negotiating rounds in the TPP partner countries.

 USFIA supports an agreement that is flexible and recognizes that companies rely on global value chains to produce and to sell.
 USFIA does not support the restrictive “yarn forward” Rule of Origin offered by U.S. negotiators, which would require all the materials in an item to originate and be assembled in a TPP country in order to receive the preferential treatment.
 USFIA believes this will hinder trade opportunities within the TPP as well as job growth and sustainability in the United States.
 A true 21st century agreement should contain a flexible Rule of Origin for the majority of products and recognize the importance of the entire supply chain in sourcing decisions.
 When choosing sourcing partners, U.S. brands look at a variety of components, including design availability, fabric and trim availability, vendor compliance, and speed-to-market, not to mention overall value for price paid.
 As such, TPP should include, first and foremost, a liberal, simple, streamlined rule of origin for textiles and apparel, based on change in tariff heading (CTH) and/or the regional value content (RVC) requirement.
 In addition, TPP should be a 21st-century agreement, harmonized with existing Free Trade Agreements and other preference programs and recognize the global regulations with which companies must comply, in order to truly work with the global value chain.